joelmukuthu/angular-snapscroll/DOCS.md

 ### after-snap
-is a callback executed after snapping occurs. the callback is passed a `snapIndex` parameter, which is the index just snapped to. any return value from this callback is ignored.
+is a callback executed after snapping occurs. the callback is passed a `snapIndex` parameter, which is the index just snapped to, and an `$event` parameter, which is the event triggering the snapping if available ( e.g.
+WheelEvent if it was the mousewheel or KeyboardEvent if it was an arrow key). any return value from this callback is ignored.
 ```javascript
 angular.controller('MainCtrl', function ($scope) {